emmajanedrews/base-template/_posts/2017-06-08-why-its-such-a-great-time-to-sell-your-denver-house.md

 Another big problem for sellers is appraisals.
 Homes are selling for much higher prices than they are actually appraising for.
 This isn’t a problem for cash buyers, but it is for the overwhelming majority of buyers who have financing. **If a home doesn’t appraise as high as its sale price, the deal is more likely to fall apart if you’re not working with an experienced agent.**

 Finally, a lot of buyers are having to make offers they aren’t fully comfortable with.
-They get sick of getting outbid and make a high offer, only to get cold feet after they go under contract.
+They get sick of getting outbid and making a high offer, only to get cold feet after they go under contract.
 Most of the time, the monthly payment is just more than they are comfortable paying.

 This is a difficult market to be in, but it can be a very lucrative market if you have the right help.
 Having a good agent to keep your deal from falling apart is an invaluable tool in this market.
 For the record, **we didn’t have any deals fall apart last month because we make them every day and we know how to get them done.**